joyfulsummer/pharmacy-counting/README.md

 and worst case is O(N^2), since dictionary.get() has an averaged complexity of O(1) and worst case of O(N), and total line reading takes O(N).

+Note when I calculate the total_cost of drugs, I use float instead of interger to represent the costs.
+If rounding the cost to intergers, then some information may be missed, for example, cost 0.1 can be the same order as cost 0.2.

 Compilation: